 Below is a sampling of the types of cases we handle each and every day for clients in Virginia, North Carolina, and across the Eastern United States:

 - Brain injury claims

-- Medical malpractice & nursing home abuse/neglect cases
+- Medical malpractice and nursing home abuse/neglect cases

 - Railroad injury cases

-Our firm attorneys are licensed to practice law in Virginia, North Carolina, South Carolina, West Virginia, Kentucky, and Washington, D.C.
-All of the firm attorneys are active in local, state and or national trial lawyer organizations, and each of our attorneys have active involvement with charitable organizations outside of their involvement as practicing lawyers.
+Our firm attorneys are licensed to practice law in Virginia, North Carolina, West Virginia, and Washington, D.C.
+All of the firm attorneys are active in local, state, and or national trial lawyer organizations, and each of our attorneys have an active involvement with charitable organizations outside of their involvement as practicing lawyers.